AndreProenza/Autonomous-Vehicle-As-A-Service/README.md

 ## Kafka Implementation

-To implement the AV producer and consumer high availability mechanism, we used the SmallRye Reactive Messaging framework supported by Quarkus which provides support for Apache Kafka.
+To simulate an `AV Manufacturer` introducing a new car model to the AVaaS system, we created an AV producer and consumer high availability mechanism.
+For that, we used the `SmallRye Reactive Messaging` framework supported by `Quarkus` which provides support for `Apache Kafka`.

 To execute this mechanism, a Kafka broker is required.
 To start it, first run locally zookeeper and kafka.